 All partnership returns with 10 or more partners must be filed and paid electronically.
 In addition, partnerships that are subject to tax payments are required to make estimated installment payments electronically.
 An annual listing of approved developers is published and updated throughout the tax season.
 Updates to the developer's handbook are posted on the Web.

 As part of the IRS MeF program, the New Jersey’s Corporate Business tax return can now be electronically filed.
 As the, Division of Revenue and Enterprise Services continues to improve its e-file initiatives, we look forward to your participation in this program.

-filing of the WR-30 report may be done either online or by using SFTP technology.
+filing of the WR-30 report may be done either online or by using the Axway system.
 Authorization with test file approval is required for the SFTP transmission.
-The layout formats and registration information for this option are available online.
-Filing by magnetic tape, cartridge, diskette, and cd are no longer accepted.
+The layout, formats, and registration information for this option are available online or by contacting AxWay.Admin@treas.nj.gov.
+Filing by magnetic tape, cartridge, diskette, and CD are no longer accepted.